 Summary

-This downloadable PDF lesson plan for English teachers explores the ethics of Artificial General Intelligence (AGI).
-This advanced C2 class material provides a complete lesson with thought-provoking activities to generate high-level discussion in your ESL class.
+This downloadable lesson for C2 ESL students helps them discuss the ethics of Artificial General Intelligence (AGI).
+This English class material provides a complete lesson with a video and role-plays to teach students how to engage in advanced ethical debates.

-This lesson plan on AI ethics engages C2 students with a variety of challenging tasks.
-Activities include a warm-up thought experiment, a core vocabulary matching exercise, and a listening comprehension gap-fill.
+This lesson helps advanced students explore the ethical implications of AI.
+Activities include a warm-up thought experiment, a vocabulary matching exercise, and a listening comprehension gap-fill.
 Students will analyze a fictional news report about a moral AGI, practice advanced grammar structures like inverted conditionals and the subjunctive mood, and learn phrases for ethical debates.
 The lesson culminates in a dynamic role-play where students act as an AGI ethics committee to solve a complex dilemma.

 Activities